petros-d/docs/docs/api-keys.md

 :::info

-Deployment API keys are similar in behavior and function to [Service Accounts](https://www.astronomer.io/docs/enterprise/v0.25/deploy/ci-cd#step-1-create-a-service-account) from Astronomer Cloud and Enterprise.
+Deployment API keys are similar in behavior and functionality to [Service Accounts](https://www.astronomer.io/docs/enterprise/v0.25/deploy/ci-cd#step-1-create-a-service-account) from Astronomer Cloud and Enterprise.

 :::